ncatlab/nlab-content/pages/8873.md

 Given a field $k$, an __affine $k$-variety__ is a [[maximal spectrum]] (= set of [[maximal ideals]]) of a finitely generated [[noetherian ring|noetherian]] (commutative unital) $k$-[[commutative algebra]] without [[nilpotent element|nilpotents]], equipped with the [[Zariski topology]]; the algebra can be recovered as the coordinate ring of the variety; this correspondence is an equivalence of categories, if the morphisms are properly defined.

-  Affine varietes can be embedded as closed subvarieties into an [[affine space]] (in the sense of algebraic geometry).
+  Affine varieties can be embedded as closed subvarieties into an [[affine space]] (in the sense of algebraic geometry).
 As topological spaces affine varieties are [[noetherian space|noetherian]].

 ## Properties